• Skip to primary navigation

 8. Delayed gratification is the way forward

 Although it seems difficult, delayed gratification is one of the best ways to save money.
 Basically, it is you giving up a small pleasure for a larger reward later on.
 Investing after having access to supply chain finance should be considered.
 It really comes in handy during your decision-making process before purchase.
-Therefore, always look at the future, to see if this is something you need now or you can get a better offer later on.
+Therefore, always look at the future, to see if this is something you need now or if you can get a better offer later on.
 Also, sometimes, cheap is expensive in the long run.

 9. Say no to impulsive purchases